tradinghours/docs.tradinghours.com/src/3.x/enterprise/trading-hours.md

 ## Overview

 There are three API endpoints that provide information on market trading hours.
 The endpoints provide the same information in different formats.
-Each endpoint is designed for a different use-cases.
+Each endpoint is designed for a different use-case.

 The APIs are: